 Whatever your situation, it helps to find peers to support you in your work, to share ideas and learning, and enhance your skills.

-The NCCPE are developing a public engagement professionals network (or PEP Network).
-This network, which will launch at the beginning of the 2018-19 academic year, aims to support public engagement professional across UK higher education institutions to access CPD, peer support and the latest thinking and expertise on engagement.
+The NCCPE's Public Engagement Professionals Network (or PEP Network) launched in 2018, aiming to support public engagement professional across UK higher education institutions to access CPD, peer support and the latest thinking and expertise on engagement.

 In addition, we offer specific networks to connect people together: